Twice every year, Siena (Italy) lives and breathes the Palio

 members of all ages get dressed for the corteo storico

 (a big historic pageant that precedes the race).
-Every horse and rider is blessed in the contrade
+Every horse and rider is blessed in the contrada

 And then it is time for the comparse

 (contrada companies-at-arms) to roam the city to gather for the corteo storico that starts at the Duomo.
-The actual race is followed by everyone, in the Piazza or on any screen throughout the city.
+The actual race is followed by everyone, in the Piazza or on any screen throughout the city, with national TV broadcasting.

 When a rider (or indeed: even just a horse...) is victorious, jubilant celebration